-ITEM 2 - UNREGISTERED SALES OF EQUITY SECURITIES AND USE OF PROCEEDS
+ITEM 2 - UNREGISTERED SALES OF EQUITY SECURITIES, USE OF PROCEEDS AND ISSUER PURCHASES OF EQUITY SECURITIES

-On March 17, 2023, we issued 2,465,816 shares of common stock at price of \$0.863 per share to our primary lender pursuant to the conversion of \$2,128,000 of principal amount of the Note issued to our primary lender on August 9, 2022.
-We relied upon the exemption from the registration requirements under the U.S. Securities Act, provided by Section 3(a)(9) of the U.S. Securities Act with respect to the issuance of the shares.
+On July 17, 2023, we issued 121,422 shares of common stock at a deemed price of 1.75 per share to Benchmark pursuant to the cashless exercise of warrants.
+We relied upon the exemption from registration under the Securities Act provided by Rule 506(b) or Section 4(a)(2) of the Securities Act for the issuance of the shares to the entity that is a U.S. person.

-On April 18, 2023, we issued 20,000 shares of common stock at a price of \$3.00 per share pursuant to the exercise of warrants.
-We relied upon the exemption from registration under the Securities Act provided by Rule 903 of Regulation S promulgated under the Securities Act for the issuance of the 20,000 shares to the individual who is a non-U.S. person.
+On August 3, 2023, we issued 260,000 shares of common stock at a price of \$3.00 per share to three individuals pursuant to the exercise of warrants.
+We relied upon the exemption from registration under the Securities Act provided by Rule 903 of Regulation S promulgated under the Securities Act for the issuance of the 240,000 shares to the two individuals who are non-U.S. persons, and provided by Rule 506(b) or Section 4(a)(2) of the Securities Act for the issuance of the 20,000 shares to one individual who is a U.S. person.